U-Alberta/prima/README.md

 ## Tools

 ### word_count.sh
-Given a directory depth starting from source (counts the entire collection) and going down to /source/item/file/lineno this will count all words in the input.
+Given a directory depth starting from source (counts the entire collection) and going down to /source/item/file/lineno this will count all words in the readable files in the input directory.
 For example, running
   >
     $ ~/path/to/prima/tools/word_count.sh source/item/filename.txt
-will create a file in your collection directory/processed/word_count called source_item_filename.txt with the word count of that document
+will create a file in your collection directory/processed/word_count called source_item_filename.txt with the word count of that document.
+Running
+  >
+    $ ~/path/to/prima/tools/word_count.sh source
+will create a file in your collection directory/processed/word_count called source.txt with the word count of all documents in the source collection.

 ### tfidf.sh:
-Taking no input, this calculates the tf, df, and idf of all the documents in source/ folder.
-These values are then saved in you collection directory/processed/tfidf as tf.txt (holding tab-separated terms and frequencies), df.txt (tab-separated terms document pairs and their frequencies), and idf.txt (tab-separated terms document pairs and their inverse document frequencies).
+Taking no input, this calculates the tf, df, and idf of all the documents in the collection in the source/ folder.
+These values are then saved in your collection directory/processed/tfidf as tf.txt (holding tab-separated terms and frequencies), df.txt (tab-separated term document pairs and their document frequencies), and idf.txt (tab-separated term document pairs and their inverse document frequencies).

-idf was calculated using log(N/df) where N is the size of documents in the corpus (corpus here is defined as the whole collection) and df is the document frequency of a term in a document.
+idf was calculated using log(N/df) where N is the size of documents in the corpus (corpus here is defined as the whole collection and N is the total number of documents read) and df is the document frequency of a term in a document.

-### lsi.sh: TODO
+### lsi.sh:
+Taking no input, this build a term document matrix for all the documents in the collection in the source/ folder.
+This matrix is then saved in your collection  directory/processed/lsi/lsi.csv.

 ### lda.sh: TODO